Office of Safety and Loss Prevention

 Madison, Wisconsin 53708-8010

 TO: UW System Supervisor

 Reports: The employer (the UW campus) must submit a first report of injury [WKC-12] on or before the 7th day after an accident or the beginning of a disability from occupational disease to UW System Administration.
-For self insureds, such as the State of Wisconsin, UW System Administration must in turn file the WKC-12 with the Workers Compensation Division, Department of Workforce Development (DWD) by the 14th day.
+For self insured employers, like, the State of Wisconsin, UW System Administration must in turn file the WKC-12 with the Worker’s Compensation Division, Department of Workforce Development (DWD) by the 14th day.